 The large-scale research facilities in Matter are platforms that play an indispensable role in projects in a broad range of disciplines ranging from physics, chemistry, biology to geo- and materials sciences and medicine, as well as in many other disciplines of societal relevance.
 They offer unique research opportunities.
 They open opportunities to our early career scientists, at universities and research centers, to develop their science portfolio and to develop broad networks.

-The Research Field in addition operates a number of mid-sized infrastructures.
+The Research Field in addition operates a number of mid-sized to large infrastructures.
 These infrastructures play a central role in the development of new technologies and methods, in a very flexible environment, but often also offer access to a broad range of users including universities and industry.

 The potential of non-destructive in-situ, in-vivo, and operando analytics are increasingly being recognized and utilized in industry-related research.
 In the future, the access by industry to large-scale research facilities will become more and more important, thereby making a significant contribution to the country's technology sovereignty.

 A significant part of the international research is supported by large long-term collaborations.
-This is especially the case in the fields of particle and astroparticle physics.
+This is especially the case in the fields of particle, hadron, nuclear and astroparticle physics.
 Scientists from all areas in Matter are key partners in the leading international infrastructures, contributing know-how and in-kind, and are much sought after partners in a wide range of projects.

 Internal and external cooperation